-Last update Confinement & Lockdown Travel Bans & Restrictions Cancellation of public events/Closure of public places Obligatory shut-down of economic activities Health system measures Public sector subsidies to businesses Public sector loans or capital injections to businesses Support to firms Norway (NOR) 30-Apr-2020 (Last updated: 01-May-2020) Confinement measures were mainly estabilshed in a package of emergency measures announced 12 March.
-National self-isolation and quarantine rules apply.
-Breaches of quarantine or self-isolation rules are subject to fines.
-There is overall strong public health advice on social distancing, promotion of teleworking and similar.
-Measures (largely announced in the package of emergency measures on 12 March) have included, restrictions on stays outside resident municipality, and border control measures on incoming foreigners.
-The restrictions for incoming EEA citizens were lightened on 9 April.
-Curtailment of public events/gatherings.
+Last upda Confinement & Lockdown Travel Bans & Restrictions Cancellation of public events/Closure of public places Obligatory shut-down of economic activities Health system measures Public sector subsidies to businesses Public sector loans or capital injections to businesses Support to firms Norway (NOR) 30-Apr-20 (Last upda 04-May-20 ed: mainly estabilshed in a package package of emergency measures on 12 March) have included, restrictions on stays Curtailment of public events/gatherings.
 As part of an initial package of derestictions (announced 8 April), as of 20th April health services where there is one-to-one contact, such as psychologists and physiotherapists, can resume more normal operations.
-Similarly non-health hervices where there is one-to- one contact, such as hairdressers and skin care professionals, will be able to re-open on 27th April.
+Similarly non-health hervices where there is one-to-one contact, such as hairdressers and skin care professionals, will be able to re-open on 27th April.
 Measures includes steps for the health care system to handle the acute crisis.
-This include securing necessary equipment and personnel.
-A financial support scheme has been announced (27 March) that will cover a portion of the fixed cost for companies facing a large turnover decrease related to Covid-19, the scheme is expected payout between NOK 10 and 20 billion per month and is initially slated to run for two months.
-The various support for the air travel sector includes purchase of domestic air routes where there is no basis for commercial operations.
-A range of support has been announced for innovative and research- oriented businesses (mainly announced in 27 March package) This includes: grants for young growth companies, innovation loans, interest-payment support, grants for private innovation groups, business- oriented research support, captial for funding and matching investments.
-A special support programme for culture, sport and voluntary sectors has been announced (quoted value, NOK 900 million) Other sectors targeted with special measures (many of them announced in the 27 March package) include the brewery industry, fuel industry, horse racing and reindeer herding.
+This include securing necessary equipment and personnel. - A financial support scheme has been announced (27 March) that will cover a portion of the fixed cost for companies facing a large turnover decrease related to Covid-19, the scheme is expected payout between NOK 10 and 20 billion per month and is initially slated to run for two months The various support for the air travel sector includes purchase of domestic air routes where there is no basis for commercial operations A range of support has been announced for innovative and research-oriented businesses (mainly announced in 27 March package) This includes: grants for young growth companies, innovation loans, interest-payment support, grants for private innovation groups, business-oriented research support, captial for funding and matching investments A special support programme for culture, sport and voluntary sectors has been announced (quoted value, NOK 900 million) - Other sectors targeted with special measures (many of them announced in the 27 March package) include the brewery industry, fuel industry, horse racing and reindeer herding.
 Government loan and guarantee schemes announced 15 March include reinstatement of Government Bond Fund that purchases company bonds (in total up to NOK 50 billion) (announced at same time as state guarantees for firms).